Residency Requirements for Tuition Purposes

 If you meet the above criteria, please review, print and complete the HB 1079 Residency Affidavit, then submit to the Office of the Registrar.

 DACA (Deferred Action for Childhood Arrivals)

 Effective July 2015, students may qualify to pay resident tuition if they have DACA status.

-Students should provide the following to Enrollment Services:
+Students should provide the following to the Office of the Registrar: